-Halfway through the project, you realize you could've done something better?
-You could've saved some valuable time and resources along the way and completed the project much earlier if only you had a better, more efficient work process?
+Halfway through a project, do you ever realize you could've done something better?
+Perhaps you could've saved valuable time and resources along the way and completed the project much earlier if only you had a better, more efficient work process?

 Adapt to the market in a cost-effective way

-If the answers to the questions above are – yes, yes, and yes – welcome to the world of agile business philosophy.
-The idea originates from the agile software development – a group of methodologies based on iterative development, in which solutions evolve through self-organizing cross-functional teams.
-We wanted to implement that approach and mindset in every segment of our company, and this is why.
+If the answers to these questions are yes, yes, and yes, then welcome to the world of Agile business philosophy.
+The idea originates from Agile software development – a group of methodologies based on iterative development, in which solutions evolve through self-organizing cross-functional teams.

 People before processes

-For the last 50 years of project management, especially in software development, the predominantly used methodology was the Waterfall model, which focuses on predefined stages – from project requirements to testing and operations.
-Although very useful, this methodology has a major flaw: every step needs to be validated before moving to the next one – and consequentially, every change you want to implement is going to be very expensive.
+For the last 50 years of project management, especially in software development, the predominantly used methodology was the Waterfall model, which focuses on predefined stages, from project requirements to testing and operations.
+Although very useful, this methodology has a major flaw: every step needs to be validated before moving to the next one, and as such, every change you want to implement is going to be very expensive.

 Agile philosophy in practice